-Xerox recently conducted a survey about the usage of EHR software, particularly patient portals, across the country.
+Xerox conducted a survey about the usage of EHR software, particularly patient portals, across the country.
 We thought that some of the statistics were very insightful and we wanted to share these numbers with you.
-After all, your business runs on helping your patients and keeping them happy!
-See what a patient portal can do for both you and your patients!
+After all, your business thrives on helping improve your patients' health and keeping them satisfied.
+Read on to see what an online patient portal can do for both your practice and your patients.

 59 percent of respondents who already use a patient portal say they have been much more interested and proactive in their personal healthcare since they received access.
 And more than half of those who don’t use portals (57 percent) say they would be much more interested and proactive in their personal healthcare if they had online access to their medical records.